Display content in more detail: focus mode and full screen mode

 Considerations and troubleshooting

-- When using focus mode with a visual in a report, you'll be able to view and interact with all filters: Visual level, Page level, Drillthrough, and Report level.
+- When using focus mode with a visual in a report, you can view and interact with all filters: Visual level, Page level, Drillthrough, and Report level.

-- When using focus mode with a visual on a dashboard, you'll be able to view and interact with only the Visual level filter.
+- When using focus mode with a visual on a dashboard, you can view and interact with only the Visual level filter.